ThinhKT111/articubot_one/README.md

 rviz2 -d src/articubot_one/config/view_bot.rviz : view with the current file

 ros2 run joint_state_publisher_gui joint_state_publisher_gui :  to resolve the problem that the wheels aren't displayed correctly and see the wheels visualised

+ros2 launch articubot_one rsp.launch.py use_sim_time:=true : launch robot_state_publisher with sim time using the following command
+ros2 launch gazebo_ros gazebo.launch.py : running Gazebo using the launch file provided by the gazebo_ros package
+ros2 run gazebo_ros spawn_entity.py -topic robot_description -entity articubot_one : spawning the robot using the spawn script provided by gazebo_ros

+ros2 launch articubot_one launch_sim.launch.py : run with gazebo
+ros2 launch articubot_one launch_sim.launch.py world:=./src/articubot_one/worlds/obstacles.world : run robot with the current world

+ros2 run teleop_twist_keyboard teleop_twist_keyboard : using tool called teleop_twist_keybroad ( can changed by using joystick with teleop_twist_joy -- teleop_node and joy -- joy_node )

+ros2 topic echo /cmd_vel : checking the speeds on the /cmd_vel topic (with linear and angular)